TW-ASMP/TWmaximoConfig/Classification/asset_classification.md

 ### To Think Through

-[ ] - consider removal of certain domain-specific terms for classes, because (1) peopele woudld search by the more generic class name anyways (2) the location in the system communicates what it is (e.g. camera in a security system is a security camera) (3) we don't care about the convenience of pulling out just that specific class of assets e.g. air filter
+[ ] - consider removal of certain domain-specific terms for classes, because (1) peopele woudld search by the more generic class name anyways (2) the location in the system communicates what it is (e.g. camera in a security system isA security camera) (3) we don't care about the convenience of pulling out just that specific class of assets e.g. air filter
         * dry polymer separation unit
         * grit classifier